Client Rights and Responsibilities

 Crisis Referral Information

 Crisis situations do occur from time to time.
-You may contact your counselor during regular business hours or UST Safety and Security at (651) 962-5555.
+You may contact your Career Educator during regular business hours or UST Safety and Security at (651) 962-5555.
 If no one is available we encourage you to contact the following crisis center: Crisis Connection (24 hour) (612) 379-6363

 Our Commitment and Addressing Your Questions/Concerns